codechips/FooocusPlus/readme.md

 2. Next, extract the _program archive_ to create a FooocusPlus folder.
 The FooocusPlus folder will contain the FooocusPlusAI folder, the UserDir folder and two batch files.

-3. Next, install the _python_embedded_ library archive into the FooocusPlus folder.
+3. Next, extract the _python_embedded_ library archive into the FooocusPlus folder.

-4. Lastly, install the _Support Pack_ to the FooocusPlus folder.
+4. Lastly, extract the _Support Pack_ to the FooocusPlus folder.
 These files will be added to the UserDir\models subfolder.

 5. Now double-click on the _run_FooocusPlus.bat_ file to load FooocusPlus for the first time.
 It will download some additional components automatically on the first run.